 What You'll Learn

-- Understand how basic human physical, social, and psychological needs are currently addressed in urban and rural communities.
+- Learn how basic human physical, social, and psychological needs are currently addressed in urban and rural communities.

 - Assess the ability of cities to maintain sustainable systems for transportation, safety, waste management, inclusion and accessibility, education, and disaster risk reduction.

-- Understand the basic principles of sustainable planning and building, and identify opportunities for more sustainable and inclusive communities.
+- Explore the basic principles of sustainable planning and building, and identify opportunities for more sustainable and inclusive communities.

-- Lead effectively in a variety of organizational contexts using participatory decision-making and governance principles.
+- Build skills to lead effectively in a variety of organizational contexts using participatory decision-making and governance principles.

 Our Community at a Glance